[ Printer Friendly Version ] [ Report Abuse ]

 “Vee haff our vays,” replied George.

 “And we were hoping you might take pity on us ickle thirdies, and spare some of your fine cannabis on us,” entreated Fred.

 Emily broke up the green buds with her wand especially thoroughly, since the twins preferred she didn’t add tobacco.
 Fred dramatically fanned the air into his face and sniffed, like a cartoon character ushering an aroma.

-“Ahhhhh, ‘a magic beyond all we do here,’” Fred said, quoting from Dumbledore’s start of term speech.
+“Ahhhhh, ‘a magic beyond all we do here,’” Fred said, appropriating a quote from Dumbledore’s start of term speech.

 The first Hogsmeade trip couldn’t come fast enough for Tristan.
 September seemed to drag on infinitely, as if the twenty-eighth would never arrive.
 Despite Marcus and Terence’s best efforts, the thirty-one posters Tristan had magically fastened to the walls of their dormitory endured.
 He almost regretted this prank, since the faces and album covers of his most beloved musicians only made him more aware of his deprivation.
-The Ziggy Stardust poster was affixed on the ceiling above his bed, a constant reminder of his first trip to Hogsmeade.
+He'd affixed the Ziggy Stardust poster on the ceiling above his bed; a constant reminder of his first trip to Hogsmeade.

 Tristan knew that he was increasingly angsty and despondent, and tried to stay in as light a mood as possible around his mates.
 With the exception of Muggle Studies, he grew withdrawn and aggressive in any class he didn’t share with Ravenclaw or Hufflepuff.
 In double Herbology with the Gryffindors the week before, Tristan had jinxed Oliver Wood.